 Full-Arch Dental Implants Provide a Solution to Complete Tooth Loss

 When you are missing a full arch of teeth, or have no teeth at all (edentulism), life can become much more challenging and self-confidence may fall.
-Many people resort to the tried and true removable denture to restore some sense of normalcy to their life and mouth, but there is another option—full-arch dental implants [link to dental implant page].
+Many people resort to the tried and true removable denture to restore some sense of normalcy to their life and mouth, but there is another option—full-arch dental implants.
 Dr. Varghese John offers patients who are seeking a more permanent solution to full-arch tooth loss the benefits of implant supported dentures for additional stability, strength and permanence.

 36 million Americans do not have any teeth